 - Driving too fast and not respecting other users

 - Having large groups

 - Not yielding to uphill traffic

 - Passing other users dangerously

 - Off-trail natural resource damage

-- · Operating on non-allowed county roads
+- Operating on non-allowed county roads

 Five thousand copies of a route map with ethics information were printed for the Miners Loop that incorporates Tin Cup, St. Elmo and Hancock - the most popular off-road route in Colorado.
 Maps and other information are provided to OHV rental outfitters and directly to users.
-Outreach by the groups also involves education to non-motorized users, that they should expect to hear engine noise if they are in an area that allows motorized recreation.
+The groups also note that signage and education about multi-use trails by all user groups can help to manage user expectations and perceived experience quality.